Next Steps to Enroll

 International students are required to submit documents showing their financial support using an eForm on iBearcatsGlobal, UC International's online system for international students.

 - Check our estimated expenses page to determine the amount you have to certify.
+Any UC scholarships can be deducted from this amount, but you need to provide proof of the scholarship

 - There is no deadline for submitting financial certification forms, but you will not be issued a Certificate of Eligibility (I-20 / DS-2019) until they are received.
+You will need to get the I-20/DS-2019 in time to apply for your visa and arrive for your intended semester of study.

 - Submit your financial documents as soon as possible, but no sooner than 6 months prior to your start date at UC.